Snazzynuhu/mayfly/README.md

 # mayfly
-An app for that encourages a healthy lifestyle for everyone(Primary-target: senior citizens)
+An app that encourages a healthy lifestyle for everyone(Primary-target: senior citizens)